rizvi/NoMQ/README.md

 ```

 ## Handling success and failure
 NoMQ is totally non-blocking.
-This means that whenever you publish an event it is done in an asynchronous way.
+This means that whenever you publish an event the publishing is asynchronous.
 But what if you
-want to know if something failed or find out the details about the event that was (eventually) published?
+wanted to know if something failed or find out the details about the event that was (eventually) published?
 Well, then you simply
 use the `PublishResult` class as in the example below:

 ```java